YourStake/integrations-guides/docs/guides/how-to-generate-reports-that-compare-portfolios.md

 The [API Docs](https://www.yourstake.org/api/docs/#operation/Generate%20a%20Report) explain how these values are explained.

-I have copied over the explanation for you.

 The `overall_benchmark_comparison` is a dictionary of `esgissue_slug:number`, numbers from 0-100 indicating the relationship between the portfolio's performance on this issue to the benchmark.

 A value of 50 represents this portfolio is *equal to the benchmark*.